Virtualizing pfSense with Hyper-V¶

 Next step is to Configure Networking, select WAN from Connection drop-down menu.
 We will add LAN later.

-On the next step select Create a virtual hard disk and assign 10-20GB to pfSense.
+On the next step select Create a virtual hard disk and assign 10-20GB to the pfSense firewall.
 Larger disk size is required if you plan on running Squid caching.

 Select Install an operating system from a bootable CD/DVD-ROM and browse to the pfSense installer ISO.